Geoff Aunger

-Geoffrey "Geoff" Edward Ramer Aunger (born 4 February 1968 in Red Deer, Alberta) is a former Canadian soccer player.
+Geoffrey "Geoff" Edward Ramer Aunger (born 4 February 1968) is a Canadian former soccer player.
 He played in various Canadian leagues and the lower tiers of the English leagues system before playing in the United States in the A-League and Major League Soccer.
-Aunger was also a member of the Canadian national soccer team member.
+Aunger was also a member of the Canadian national soccer team member who play for striker and defensive midfielder.

 Club career

-A striker/midfielder later converted into a defender as well, Aunger played youth soccer with the Coquitlam Metro-Ford Soccer Club.
+Aunger was born in Red Deer, Alberta.
+A striker and defensive midfielder later converted into a defender, playing both full-back and centre half, Aunger played youth soccer with the Coquitlam Metro-Ford Soccer Club.
 He began his professional career in 1987 in the Canadian Soccer League and played all six years of the league's existence and with five different teams.
 He started with the Vancouver 86ers and went on to play with the Winnipeg Fury, Victoria Vistas, Hamilton Steelers, London Lasers, and once more with the 86ers.
 He was the league's 7th leading scorer in 1988 with the Fury, 4th in 1991 with the Steelers and named a league All-Star in 1992, the final year of the league.
 He continued with the 86ers as they joined the APSL for the 1993 season, scoring 3 goals in 11 appearances.
 He was also a 1990 and 1991 All Canada soccer player with the British Columbia Institute of Technology.

 Europe

-Aunger tried his luck in England and successfully tried out for and signed with Luton Town for the 1993–94 season.
-Aunger had the best imagineable start, scoring two minutes into his debut match.
-He played but 6 times however for the Hatters first-team, having been dropped to the reserves after playing only 3 games.
-He was not re-signed at the end of the season.
-A brief stint with Third Division Chester City did not meet with any success either for Aunger.
+Aunger tried out for Brentford but signed with Luton Town for the 1993–94 season for two years contract.
+Aunger scored two minutes into his debut match.
+He played 6 times for the Hatters first-team, having been dropped to the reserves after playing only 3 games, Aunger did not feature in Luton Town brave FA Cup run.
+He was not re-signed at the end of the season and later had a brief stint with Third Division Chester City.

+In November 1994 he was given a trial at SK Brann in Norway.